AnezkaJaneckova/english-for-designers/04-voice-tone/04-chapter-IV.md

 ### WHEN IS COPYING IS BAD? ###
 On the other hand, my opinion is that copying is a bad thing when we steal something from someone and we consider it our work or masterpiece and She is not ashamed of it.
 Once we do that, we should admit what our inspiration was, it is not a shame.
 It is a shame when we do not admit it and pretend it is our work.
 The others will figure it out anyway, they are not stupid and only you will be an idiot.
-For example, when Art By Katie Woodger Stolen By Disney.
+For example, when Disney stolen artwork by Katie Woodger.

 <img alt = "Alt text goes." src= "./img/-copying-plagiarism-stealing-art-knockoffs-27-59bf74beb2a7c__700.jpg">